bdavidxyz/protheme2/_posts/2018-09-30-my-beloved-low-tech-stack.md

 j-j-jQuery ?
 Aren't you kidding ?
 I think I just lost 91.2 % of my readers here:)

-jQuery is the most popular JavaScript library, 5 years ago, when I learnt JavaScript seriously, jQuery was more known by students than JavaScript itself !
+jQuery is the most popular JavaScript library, 5 years ago, when I learnt JavaScript seriously, jQuery was more known by students in the room than JavaScript itself !

-A good explanation could be the ease of use of the library.
+A good explanation could be the extreme ease of use of the library.

 Today, it is still a lot more used (at least 10 times) than React, who leads the trend of popularity of JS Frameworks.